MikhailWahib/xpress/README.md

 # Xpress: A Lightweight HTTP Framework for Rust.

 **Xpress** is a minimalistic, HTTP framework built from scratch in Rust.
 It aims to demonstrate the inner workings of web frameworks by implementing core features like routing, request parsing, and response handling in a simple yet extensible way.

-Perfect for developers looking to deepen their understanding of Rust and HTTP server mechanics.
+_Note: This project is not intended for production use.
+It is designed to be a simple example of how an HTTP framework could be built from scratch in Rust, and should not be used in production environments._

 ---